blackmagic-debug/black-magic-org/hacking/target-drivers.md

 * The generic logic for Cortex-M parts which is found in [`target/cortexm.c`](https://github.com/blackmagic-debug/blackmagic/blob/main/src/target/cortexm.c).
   Please note, this presently supports the ARMv6-M and ARMv7-M profiles only.
-* The generic logic for Cortex-A parts whcih is found in [`target/cortexa.c`](https://github.com/blackmagic-debug/blackmagic/blob/main/src/target/cortexa.c).
+* The generic logic for Cortex-A parts which is found in [`target/cortexa.c`](https://github.com/blackmagic-debug/blackmagic/blob/main/src/target/cortexa.c).
   Please note, this presently supports the ARMv7-M profile only.